-Annual Distribution US\$11.3 million (or 12.3% of run rate revenue) Description DNT specializes in turnkey civil construction services to residential, commercial and municipal end markets including excavation, the installation of wet and dry utilities such as electrical, gas, sewage and water in the Austin/San Antonio corridor.
-DNT's distribution to the Corporation is subject to a collar of +/- 6% and is based on gross revenues.
+Annual Distribution US\$11.3 million (12.3% of Run Rate Revenue) Description DNT specializes in turnkey civil construction services to residential, commercial and municipal end markets including excavation, the installation of wet and dry utilities such as electrical, gas, sewage and water in the Austin/San Antonio corridor.
 Contribution History In June 2015, the Corporation purchased preferred units in DNT, for an aggregate acquisition cost of US\$70.0 million (US\$40.0 million permanent units and US\$30.0 million redeemable units).
 Since the Corporation's investment, DNT has repaid US\$2.2 million of the outstanding redeemable units as required under their annual redemption calculation.
-Performance Based on unaudited financial statements provided by management for the five months ended May 31, 2019, DNT's revenue has increased and EBITDA is down slightly versus the comparable period.
-Fair Value The fair value of the DNT units were unchanged during the three and six months ending June 30, 2019.
+The DNT distribution is subject to an annual reset of +/- 6% based on changes gross revenues.
+Performance Based on unaudited financial statements provided by management for the eight months ended August 31, 2019, DNT's revenue and EBITDA have both increased as compared to the prior period.
+Fair Value The fair value of the DNT units were unchanged during the three and nine months ending September 30, 2019.
 The fair value of the DNT units in Canadian dollars will fluctuate each quarter with foreign exchange rates but the underlying valuation of the units is evaluated each quarter.
 ECR The ECR remains between 1.2x and 1.5x.